inside, overlaps, touches occlusion queries

 Concrete example

-Left: No occlusion queries are used.
-Center: Occluded windows are colored red.
-Right: Occluded windows are dropped.
+Left: no occlusion queries are used.
+Center: occluded windows are colored red.
+Right: occluded windows are dropped.

 The rule which constructs the windows looks like this: